stefangolas/Cloud-Lab-Codebase/README.md

 ### Objects vs. Models
 Objects refer to single, discrete instances of a particular type.
 For instance `Object[Protocol, PCR, "id:01G6nvwJDvmY"]` refers to a single PCR protocol with a unique identity label.
+Models refer to a class which can be referenced to implement certain behavior.
+For example, we can transfer `Model[Sample, 'Milli-Q Water]` into  `Model[Container, Vessel, "1.5mL Tube with 2mL Tube Skirt"]` in a protocol.
+The result of this protocol will then be instantiated as a specific `Object[Sample, 'id:...']` in the Constellation.

 ### Protocols vs. Scripts
 While protocols are unit-level functions with specific arguments, a script is a wrapper that enables the sequential execution of multiple protocols, with variable assignment to direct samples from one operation to the next.
 Scripts are defined with the `ExperimentScript[...]` function, with protocols separated by semi-colons passed as arguments.
 See [this example](../PCR_and_Purify.wl) for details.